oneapi-src/SYCLomatic/docs/_include_files/cross_ref_links_gsg.rst

 .. _refer-diag-ref:

-For more details on what a specific warning means, refer to the :ref:`diag_ref`.
+For more details on what a specific message means, refer to the :ref:`diag_ref`.

 .. _refer-diag-ref-end: